8. Add and Subtract Instructions

 0 0 1 - dst s1 s2

-Three-register instructions are 16 bits each, specifying two source registers and a destination register.
-The ADD and SUB instructions are perhaps the most obvious instructions in the entire Hawk architecture.
+The ADD and SUB (subtract) instructions each specify a destination register r[dst] and two source registers r[s1] and r[s2].
+These are perhaps the most obvious instructions in the entire Hawk architecture.

 8.2.
 Add and Subtract